iannjari/starter-hugo-academic/content/post/dockerize-spring-application/index.md

 Restart PC once done setting up Ubuntu.

 You can also watch [this YouTube video](https://www.youtube.com/watch?v=lIkxbE_We1I) to assist in installation Installing Docker on Windows 10.

+## Dockerfile

+In the root directory of your spring project, create a new file named `Dockerfile`.

+**Note:** The filename does not have an extension, has to be exactly spelt and is case-sensitive.